Aduneo/aduneoclientfedid/README.md

 Attention: this version does not have SAML support.
 Installing SAML capabilies might prove tricky, because of the *xmlsec* library.
 It is not compatible with all Python versions on Windows.

-At the moment, it seems that it's working fine with Python 12 but not with Python 13.

-You can try installing ClientFedID with SAML:
+You can install ClientFedID with SAML:
 ```console
 > pip install aduneoclientfedid[saml]
 ```